Hubie Brown: New York Knicks (1982–1987)

-Memphis Grizzlies
+Memphis Grizzlies (2002–2004)

 Sixteen years removed from his previous NBA coaching job, Brown was again tapped to be a head coach in the NBA 2002–03 season by Jerry West of the Memphis Grizzlies, who fired coach Sidney Lowe after an 0–8 start.
 The Grizzlies' choice of Brown was quite controversial at the time; Hubie Brown was the oldest coach in the NBA at the age of 69.

 Brown finished the season with a 28–46 record with the team, at the time the team's record for wins.
 However, the team underwent a complete turnaround for the 2003–04 season, finishing 50–32 and making the playoffs for the first time in team history.
 Brown was again named the NBA's Coach of the Year.

 However, by the 2004–05 season, there were again concerns about Brown's health and age.
 Brown was given medical clearance to start the season, but was forced to delegate much work to his assistant coaches, including his son, Brendan Brown.
 This led to an incident between Brendan Brown and Jason Williams when Williams snapped at Brown during the fourth quarter of a game early on in the season.
 Williams eventually apologized, but the Grizzlies were beginning to struggle during the season, starting 5–7.

 Brown then unexpectedly resigned from the Grizzlies on Thanksgiving Day, November 25, 2004.
 In a statement, he cited "unexpected health-related issues... [that were] absolutely nonexistent at the beginning of the season."
 Details of the specific "health-related issues" were not announced.
-Shortly afterward Mike Fratello was announced as the new Grizzlies coach, marking the second time in his career that he had succeeded Brown at an NBA head coaching position.
+Shortly afterward Mike Fratello was announced as the new Grizzlies coach, marking the second time in his career that he had succeeded Brown in an NBA head coaching position.

 Soon after Brown's unexpected departure, it was reported by Ronald Tillery of the Memphis The Commercial Appeal that a combination of negative attitudes among James Posey, Jason Williams, and Bonzi Wells led to his leaving.
 Brown coached his team with a 10-man rotation, which meant that players got smaller amounts of playing time.